 The Insurance Institute for Highway Safety (IIHS) does a booster evaluation every year of Best Bets, Good Bets, Not Recommended, and those that need to Check Fit before use.
 Thankfully most seats are on the Best Bet list, which makes it easier on care givers.
-This doesn’t mean all seats will fit all vehicles and all children; and of course boosters still need to be adjusted to the rider.
+This doesn’t mean all seats will fit all vehicles and all children; booster seats still need to be adjusted to fit the rider.

 Here is an example of a now mostly-retired car seat that was notorious for its poor booster seat fit.
 Even though the child using the seat meets the requirements and is using it properly, it would not give proper protection in a crash.
-You can see the shoulder belt does not contact his shoulder, the lap belt is high on his abdomen and not touching his thighs, his bum is back, but even though he met the minimum requirements to use the seat, at four years old there is no way would maintain this position the entire length of the trip.
+You can see the shoulder belt does not contact his shoulder, the lap belt is high on his abdomen and not touching his thighs, his bum is back, but even though he met the minimum requirements to use the seat, at 4 years old there is no way he would maintain this position the entire length of the trip.
 The belt fit is bad enough I would never recommend this seat be used as a booster.

-First things first.
-When should a child move into a booster?
-Once a child is at least five years old, meets the minimum requirements of the booster, and can sit properly in the seat 100% of the time, a booster seat is appropriate.
-You can learn more about it in Harness or Booster.
-How long does a child need to use a booster?
-Children need boosters until 10-12 years old, are at least 4 feet 9 inches tall, and are able to fit properly in an adult seat belt.
+Children need booster seats until they can pass the Five Step Test.
+That’s when they’re around 10-12 years old, are at least 4 feet 9 inches tall, and are able to fit properly in an adult seat belt.
 Boosters are for Very Big Kids will go over the requirements to move out of a booster in more detail, as will Booster Seat Science.

-1. Shoulder belt firmly in the middle of the shoulder with shoulder belt guide just above the shoulder.
-The shoulder portion of the vehicle seat belt should be flush against the body.
-A shoulder belt that doesn’t touch the person can’t properly restrain him.
+1. The shoulder belt should lie firmly in the middle of the child’s shoulder with shoulder belt guide just above the shoulder.
+The shoulder portion of the vehicle seat belt should be flush against the child’s body.
+A shoulder belt that doesn’t touch the person can’t properly restrain them.

-Many boosters without backs come equipped with a should belt adjuster clip.
+Many backless booster seats come equipped with a shoulder belt adjuster clip.
 This acts as the shoulder belt guide to ensure the shoulder belt is flush with and appropriately positioned above the shoulder.
 The attachment strap often will be attached from behind meaning the shoulder belt will then be between the child and the vehicle seat.
-Few seats require their use, so be sure to read your manual and if it’s needed and how it should be used.
+Few seats require their use, so be sure to read your manual to see if it’s needed and how it should be used.

-3. The lap portion of the vehicle seat belt is low on the thighs, off the abdomen, and pulled tight.
+3. The lap portion of the vehicle seat belt is low on the child’s thighs, off the abdomen, and pulled tight.

-4. The child’s rear end is all the way back in the booster.
-Depth of booster can help this.
-Taller kids may need deeper boosters while shorter children may have a better fit with a taller booster seat.
+4. The child’s rear end is all the way back in the booster seat.
+The depth of booster can help with this.
+For example, taller kids may need deeper boosters while shorter children may have a better fit with a taller booster seat.

-5. Child can maintain this position 100% of the time without moving out of position during the ride.
+5. The child can maintain this position 100% of the time without moving out of position during the ride.
 If this cannot be accomplished, then the child should ride in a harnessed car seat until they’re ready to sit properly for the entire ride.

 Boosters do a great job at protecting children in a crash.
 The key is to make sure your child is mature enough to use a booster, meets the criteria to use the booster, you’re using the booster correctly, and the booster fits your vehicle and child correctly.